 Rolf Marschner, DL9CM, translated this story on the M.V.
 ROSCOE into German for a German publication.
-It was published in a German radio publication.
+I have no knowledge of it being published.

 M.V.
 ROSCOE

 By Spurgeon G. "Spud" Roscoe

 The M.V.
 ROSCOE was in service from 1955 until scrapped in 1962.
 She had been launched in 1935 as the German ship DUSSELDORF.
 She had been captured in Chilean territorial waters in 1939 by HMS DESPATCH.
 ROSCOE was her sixth name of a long career.
 It is not a name that I would approve.
 The name looks too much and sounds too much like rescue and could create confusion when more confusion was not necessary.